GuillermoBustosPerez/In-between-methods/Report/Lies-in-between.md

   thickness.
 - **Standard deviation of thickness**.
-- Angle height ([Andrefsky 2005](#ref-barker_lithics_2005)): the height of the flake including its curvature as it can be seen in Figure 6.
+- Angle height ([Andrefsky 2005](#ref-barker_lithics_2005)): the height of the flake including its curvature.
-- Geometric morphology of the platform following Muller & Clarkson ([2016](#ref-muller_new_2016)): rectangle, triangle, rhombus, trapezoid, and ellipse (Figure 5).
+- Geometric morphology of the platform as per Muller & Clarkson ([2016](#ref-muller_new_2016)): rectangle, triangle, rhombus, trapezoid, and ellipse.
-- Measurement “x”, “y” and “z” of the platform (Figure 5) following previous geometric morphologies ([Muller & Clarkson 2016](#ref-muller_new_2016)).
+- Measurement “x”, “y” and “z” of the platform according to previous geometric morphologies ([Muller & Clarkson 2016](#ref-muller_new_2016)).
-- **Platform surface**: calculated using previous geometric morphologies and measurements of “x”, “y” and “z” following Muller & Clarkson ([2016](#ref-muller_new_2016)).
+- **Platform surface**: calculated using previous geometric morphologies and measurements of x, y and z as in Muller & Clarkson ([2016](#ref-muller_new_2016)).
-- **Platform depth**: which can correspond to the measurement of “y” or “z” depending on the geometric morphology of the platform (Figure 5).
+- **Platform depth**: which can correspond to the measurement of y or z depending on the geometric morphology of the platform.
-- **Platform width**: which can correspond to the measurement of “x” or “y” depending on the geometric morphology of the platform (Figure 5).
+- **Platform width**: which can correspond to the measurement of x or y depending on the geometric morphology of the platform.

-![Geometric morphologies employed to measure platform surface, depth and width following Muller & Clarkson ([2016](#ref-muller_new_2016))](Article%20Figures/Platform%20Measures.png)
+![Left: common measures and attributes taken for the analysis of a flake.
+Right: calculation of flake curvature following Andrefsky ([2005](#ref-barker_lithics_2005))](Article%20Figures/Measures.png)

-- **Profile of the platform**: absence of platform, concave, straight, convex, biangular and “chapeau de gendarme”.
+- **Profile of the platform**: absence of platform, concave, straight, convex, biangular and *chapeau de gendarme*.
 - **Preparation of the platform**: no platform, cortical, plain, dihedral, a pans and prepared (facetted).
 - **External Platform Angle (EPA)** measured in degrees with a manual